A bag of marshmallows is used to demonstrate Boyle’s Law, the relationship between pressure and volume.

 Please don’t eat the marshmallows, dessicators have chemical residues.

 Hosing to connect vacuum to desiccator

 Place the entire bag of marshmallows in the desiccator.

 Attach the vacuum hose to the desiccator and engage the pump.

 At first the marshmallows inflate, as air trapped inside the marshmallows expands, demonstrating Boyle’s law that volume increases as pressure decreases.

 Whole bag can be “inflated” to fill entire vacuum chamber.

-As P increases, V must decrease for nRT to remain constant.
+As Pressure (P) decreases, Volume must increase for nRT to remain constant.